PetmeetlyPetmeetly

 ~10 ng/mL

 Your vet draws blood starting around day 6 and every 2 to 3 days[22].
 Cost runs $50 to $150 per draw, with 2 or 3 draws per cycle being typical[23].
-Every breed ovulates at the same progesterone level: Lab, Chihuahua, and Mastiff alike[24].
+Lab, Chihuahua, and Mastiff all ovulate on the same physiological cue, so the progesterone milestones do not change by breed[24].

 A male can mate as early as six to nine months, but hip and elbow x-rays only count from 24 months onward[6].